TribuMap vs Google Maps

 What about Yelp or TripAdvisor?

-These platforms are review aggregators built for all adults.
-They have a "good for kids" filter but no parent-specific amenity data, no parent community, and no curation layer.
-A great TripAdvisor rating tells you little about whether there's a changing table.
+They're review aggregators built for all adults.
+They sometimes have a "good for kids" filter, but no detail on the amenities that matter to a parent (changing table, high chair, buggy access), no parent community, no curation layer.
+A good rating won't tell you whether there's somewhere to change a baby.

 Is TribuMap free?